wangyu/rethink-audio-fsl/README.md

 --audiopath PATH-TO-FSD_MIX_SED.source \
 --savepath PATH-TO-SAVE-OUTPUT
 ```
-Note this will generate 281,039 audio files with a size of ~450GB.
+Note that this will generate 281,039 audio files with a size of ~450GB to the folder `FSD_MIX_SED.audio` at the set `savepath`.

 If you want to get the foreground material (FSD-MIX-SED.source) directly from FSD50K instead of downloading them, run
 ```